turtlegraphics/elevators/README.md

 `people.py -p3 -t8 -d10 | elevators`

-will generate 3 people, each of which takes 8 tripsand works for up to 10 ticks between trips, then pipe the output into elevators.
+will generate 3 people, each of which takes 8 trips and works for up to 10 ticks between trips, then pipe the output into elevators.

 graphics
 --------